 - Large raw materials for manufacturing

-But if you’re just hand-stocking small boxes for assembly or pack-and-ship, hand-held bins or rolling carts are all you need to stock and pull stored goods.
-In that case, your shelving aisles can be about 3’6” to 4’ wide in most cases.
+If your warehouse plans involve hand-stocking small boxes for assembly or pack-and-ship, handheld bins or rolling carts are all you need to stock and pull stored goods.
+In that case, your shelving aisles will need to range between 3.6 to 4 feet wide in most cases.

-And last, don’t forget your overhead spaces.
-Most small warehouses easily accommodate shelving that’s 8’ tall or more.
-Larger warehouses can house shelving 12’ tall and even more.
-If you need overstock areas for large stock purchases or materials storage, going up is a great way to preserve your warehouse floorspace for production activities.
+In creating your warehouse floor plan, don’t forget your overhead spaces.
+Most small warehouses easily accommodate shelving that is 8 feet tall or higher.
+Larger warehouses can house shelving 12 feet tall and higher.
+If you need overstock areas for large stock purchases or materials storage, using high shelves is a great way to preserve your warehouse floor space for production activities.

-3. Warehouse Storage & Work Area Equipment Options
+3. Choose Your Warehouse Storage & Work Area Equipment

-Most small business warehouse operations, whether manufacturing, assembly, pack-and-ship, or a combination of all three, need some form of storage and workspace equipment, such as assembly tables or packing stations.
-Here you have many options and, as stated above, the storage you need greatly depends on what it is you do.
+Most small business warehouse operations, whether manufacturing, assembly, pick-pack-and-ship, or a combination of all three, need some form of storage and workspace equipment, such as assembly tables or packing stations.
+Here you have many options, and the storage you need greatly depends on what it is you do.

-When planning your warehouse layout, the size and type of storage, shelving, and workspace equipment all comes into play.
-Here’s a look at the most common types of shelving used for various small business warehouse needs.
-We’ll discuss each option in detail below.
+When planning your warehouse layout, the size and type of storage, shelving, and workspace equipment all come into play.
+Pallet racks, heavy-duty and light-duty shelving, cantilever racks, and all types of bins are common warehouse solutions.

-While you can track down each of these items from various sellers, you can get most of them at much lower prices on Alibaba.
-As one of the largest global marketplaces, Alibaba lets you buy shelves, racks, work desks, and more directly from hundreds of manufacturers at prices lower than retail.
-Join for free today.
+While you can track down each of your warehouse equipment and supply needs from various sellers, you can get most of them at significantly lower prices on Alibaba.
+As one of the largest global marketplaces, Alibaba lets you buy warehouse necessities such as shelves, racks, bins, scales, stock carts, pallet jacks, conveyors, and work desks directly from hundreds of manufacturers.

 Popular Warehouse Storage & Shelving Options